How to Start a Fire in a Fire Pit & More Fire Safety Tips

 Fire Pit Safety FAQs

-There is a lot to consider when building a fire pit in your backyard.
-To make things easier, we’ve answered some frequently asked questions about starting and putting out a fire in a fire pit.
+There is a lot to consider when building a backyard fire pit.
+To make things easier, check out these frequently asked questions and answers about starting and putting out your fire.

-How far away should a fire pit be from a house?
+How far away from the house should our fire pit be?

-In general, your fire pit should be anywhere from 10 to 20 feet away from your home.
-We recommend checking local ordinances or your HOA rules to ensure you’re in compliance.*
+If general, you want your fire pit to be anywhere from 10 to 20 feet or more away from your home.
+We recommend checking local ordinances or your HOA rules to ensure you are in compliance.*

-Place your fire pit atop a heat-resistant surface like cement, landscaping tiles, or concrete.
-You could also buy a fire pit pad or mat to place under a fire pit**
+Place your fire pit on top of a heat-resistant surface like cement, landscaping tiles, or concrete.
+You can also buy a special fire pit pad or mat to place under your fire pit.

 How hot does a fire pit get?